A single-phonon directional coupler: Coherent drive measurement

-\subsection{Coherent drive measurement}
+\section{Coherent drive measurement}

 For the coherent drive measurement, we first gather the click rates given by our quasi-continuous red-detuned read laser.
 Because of the optical absorption of the device, the reading laser creates some thermal occupation in the cavity as well.
 To independently calibrate this background and measure only the coherent population of our cavities, we run a measurement with the same reading power on both cavities, without the coherent excitation pulse.
 This gives us the thermal background induced by the reading laser, which we then subtract from the original data.
 In order to calculate the normalized phononic population, we first normalize the click rates by the maximum click rates we get from the excitation pulse (the peak at zero time delay).
-We also normalize the click rates with the optomechanical coupling rate $g_{0}$, as well as the extrinsic optical couplings $\kappa_{e} = \kappa - \kappa_{i}$ of each cavity.
+We also normalize the click rates with the optomechanical coupling rate $g_{0}$, as well as the extrinsic optical couplings $\kappa_{e} = \kappa - \kappa_{i}$ of each cavity (see details in Sec.\,\ref{sec:coh_drive_theory}).
 In this way, we normalize the phononic population with the phononic excitation and read-out efficiency.

 The measurements for devices with 25 and 100 unit cells in the beam splitter are shown in Fig.~\ref{Fig:coh_drive_SI} for different exciting and reading combinations.
 As can be clearly seen, the 25 unit cell device (green) shows behavior of a \SI{80}{\%} transmissive beam splitter, whereas the 100 unit cell device (orange) of a beam splitter with almost \SI{100}{\%} reflectivity.
 This behavior follows our simulations very closely.
-The decay in the overall population is mainly caused by dispersion of the waveguides and beam splitters, coming from fabrication disorders, as well as residual phononic dissipation.
+The decay in the amplitude of the peaks is mainly given by the imperfect rephasing of the population given by the imperfect mechanical spectrum.
+Imperfections in the mechanical spectrum are caused by residual dispersion of the waveguides and beam splitters, coming from fabrication disorder.
+The phononic dissipation is negligible for the delays analyzed in the paper~\cite{Zivari2022}.